 Café (UTF-8) → caf%C3%A9encodeURI vs encodeURIComponent in JavaScript

-JavaScript provides two URL encoding functions, and choosing the wrong one is a frequent bug.
-The distinction matters a lot:
+JavaScript provides two URL encoding functions, and picking the wrong one is a very common bug.
+The rule is actually simple once you know it:

 encodeURI() encodes a complete URL.
-It does NOT encode characters that have structural meaning in a URL: : / ? & = # @ and the unreserved characters.
-Use this when you have a fully-formed URL and want to make it safe for use in HTML attributes.
+It doesn't encode characters with structural meaning: : / ? & = # @ and unreserved characters.
+Use this when you've got a fully-formed URL and want to make it safe for HTML attributes.

 const base = "https://example.com/search";